-- 2.10.1 Staff training is a key element in protecting vulnerable adults from abuse as well as supporting staff.
+Colleague training is a key element in protecting vulnerable adults from abuse as well as supporting colleagues.
 Policy and Procedure training is given as part of the induction process.
-In addition, all relevant staff are provided with training organised by the local authority within which they work.
-This ensures staff are trained to the correct protocol for their location and role. - 2.10.2 Staff have access to regular supervisions, this process includes review of record keeping, professional development and case management
+In addition, all relevant colleagues are provided with training organised by the local authority within which they work.
+This ensures colleagues are trained to the correct protocol for their location and role.

+Colleagues have access to regular supervisions, this process includes review of record keeping, professional development and case management.

-- Ensuring all staff / volunteers receive training in safeguarding every 3 years - Ensuring that all new staff / volunteers are properly inducted in safeguarding issues within the first month.
+- Ensuring all colleagues / volunteers receive training in safeguarding every 3 years - Ensuring that all new colleagues / volunteers are properly inducted in safeguarding issues within the first month.

-2.12 Confidentiality & Information Sharing
+2.10 Confidentiality & Information Sharing

-- 2.12.1 We operate within our Confidentiality Policy but with specific regard to Safeguarding we respect the following: - Information will only be shared on a "need to know" basis when it is in the best interests of the service user - Confidentiality must never be confused with secrecy
+We operate within our Confidentiality Policy but with specific regard to Safeguarding we respect the following:

+- Information will only be shared on a "need to know" basis when it is in the best interests of the service user - Confidentiality must never be confused with secrecy - Informed consent should be obtained but, if this is not possible and others are at risk, it may be necessary to override this requirement

-- Informed consent should be obtained but, if this is not possible and others are at risk, it may be necessary to override this requirement - 2.12.2 We will keep notes where we suspect that a safeguarding issue may develop or where one has been identified and we have been requested or deem it necessary to note observations. - 2.12.3 Notes will be held securely.
+We will keep notes where we suspect that a safeguarding issue may develop or where one has been identified and we have been requested or deem it necessary to note observations.

+Notes will be held securely.
 If stored electronically these will be in a secure location and protected by restricted access.

-3. Responsibility for implementation
+3. Definitions